Background pattern

 Adults

-The dose will be established by the doctor according to the needs of each patient.
-The maximum daily dose is1 gram.
+The dose will be established by the doctor based on the needs of each patient.
+The maximum daily dose is 1 gram.

-In senior patients and patients with acute or debilitating diseases and those with heart or liver disease, lower doses should be used.
+In elderly patients and patients with acute or debilitating diseases, and in those with heart or liver disease, lower doses should be used.
 Lower doses are also required when injections are repeated and for nerve blocks in highly vascularized areas.

 Use in children

-If you estimate that the action of Procaína Serra is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of Procaína Serra is too strong or too weak, tell your doctor or pharmacist.

-If you have been given more Procaína Serra than you should have
+If you have been administered more Procaína Serra than you should

-At usual doses, procaína intoxication is very rare.
-In case of accidental local overdose, numbness or decreased sense of touch within and around the mouth may be the first symptom of systemic toxicity.
-Other signs and symptoms that may appear are excitement, agitation, dizziness, ringing in the ears, blurred vision, tremors, and convulsions, depression with somnolence, difficulty breathing, and coma, myocardial depression (heart's inability to contract effectively), hypotension (low blood pressure), bradycardia (abnormal and slow heart rhythm), arrhythmia (alteration of normal heart rhythm), and cardiac arrest.
+At usual doses, procaine intoxication is very rare.
+In case of accidental local overdose, numbness or decreased sense of touch inside and around the mouth may be an early symptom of systemic toxicity.
+Other signs and symptoms that may appear are excitement, agitation, dizziness, ringing in the ears, blurred vision, tremors, and convulsions, depression with somnolence, difficulty breathing, and coma, myocardial depression, hypotension, bradycardia, arrhythmia, and cardiac arrest.

-The absorption of the anesthetic may be reduced by applying a tourniquet.
+Absorption of the anesthetic can be reduced by applying a tourniquet.
 Respiratory problems may require assisted breathing.
-Convulsions should be controlled with short-acting barbiturates, such as Thiopental sodium.
-The drop in blood pressure can be treated with noradrenaline.
-Reactions due to hypersensitivity allergy, such as the above, are very unlikely; if they occur, they should be treated like all allergic reactions: with adrenaline and antihistamines.
+Convulsions should be controlled with short-acting barbiturates, such as thiopental sodium.
+The decrease in blood pressure can be treated with noradrenaline.
+Allergic reactions, such as those mentioned above, are very unlikely; however, if they occur, they should be treated like all allergic reactions: with adrenaline and antihistamines.

-The adverse effects of procaine are generally infrequent but moderately important.
-In most cases, adverse effects are related to the dose, and may result from the administration of a high dose, rapid absorption, or intravascular injection, or also may result from an allergic reaction, idiosyncrasy, or decreased tolerance by the patient.
+The side effects of procaine are, in general, infrequent but moderately important.
+In most cases, side effects are related to the dose and may result from the administration of a high dose, rapid absorption, or intravascular injection, or may result from an allergic reaction, idiosyncrasy, or decreased tolerance by the patient.

-• Excitement, agitation, dizziness, ringing in the ears (tinnitus), blurred vision, tremors, and seizures, numbness or decreased sense of touch inside and around the mouth.
+• Excitement, agitation, dizziness, ringing in the ears, blurred vision, tremors, and convulsions, numbness or decreased sense of touch inside and around the mouth.

 • Nausea and vomiting.